mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 for the future.
 I think we're now ready to fetch some movies from the API.

-# Step 7 - Creating an API-specific movie service
+# Step 7 - Create an API-specific movie service

 Now, finally, let's create an API-specific service and pull some data out of that API, shall we?
 In the `Api/Services` folder, add this file: